MazanLabeeb/newspk/README.md

 # newspk
+## Description
+A basic nodejs based news website (dawn) scraper.
+You can use this API to fetch latest news in English or Urdu language.
+It uses node-fetch and jsdom dependencies and hence is a very light-weighted package.

+## INSTALLATION
 You need to install node nodejs and npm package on your machine before using this package.

 After installing nodejs and npm, install this package using the command: